ralphwright/ralphwright/README.md

 ### Hey there 👋
 - 🔭 I’m currently learning data structures and algorithms
 - 👯 I’m looking to collaborate on open source
-- 💬 Ask me about soft skills
-- 📫 How to reach me: LinkedIn
+- 📫 How to reach me: [Linkedin] https://www.linkedin.com/in/ralph-wright-engineer/
 - ⚡ Fun fact: I can read your mind!